LucasHernando/pruebaAdminInfo/README.md

 body:

-Example of required fields to register a User
+Example of required fields to Update a Product \
+In data, the field you enter is dynamic
 ```json
 {
     "id":"CODEXAMPLE",